The Washington Post: 21st century

-In the PBS documentary Buying the War, journalist Bill Moyers said in the year prior to the Iraq War there were 27 editorials supporting the Bush administration's desire to invade Iraq.
+In the PBS documentary Buying the War, journalist Bill Moyers said in the year before the Iraq War there were 27 editorials supporting the Bush administration's desire to invade Iraq.
 National security correspondent Walter Pincus reported that he had been ordered to cease his reports that were critical of the administration.
 According to author and journalist Greg Mitchell: "By the Posts own admission, in the months before the war, it ran more than 140 stories on its front page promoting the war, while contrary information got lost".

 On March 23, 2007, Chris Matthews said on his television program, "The Washington Post is not the liberal newspaper it was [...]
 I have been reading it for years and it is a neocon newspaper".
 It has regularly published a mixture of op-ed columnists, with some of them left-leaning (including E. J. Dionne, Dana Milbank, Greg Sargent, and Eugene Robinson), and some of them right-leaning (including George Will, Marc Thiessen, Michael Gerson and Charles Krauthammer).

 Responding to criticism of the newspaper's coverage during the run-up to the 2008 presidential election, former Post ombudsman Deborah Howell wrote: "The opinion pages have strong conservative voices; the editorial board includes centrists and conservatives; and there were editorials critical of Obama.
 Yet opinion was still weighted toward Obama."
 According to a 2009 Oxford University Press book by Richard Davis on the impact of blogs on American politics, liberal bloggers link to The Washington Post and The New York Times more often than other major newspapers; however, conservative bloggers also link predominantly to liberal newspapers.